New York

 Another significant climatic factor that affects snowfall in New York City is the presence of the Appalachian Mountains to the west.
 These mountains act as a barrier, causing air masses to rise, cool, and ultimately release moisture as snowfall.
 This phenomenon, known as orographic lifting, plays a crucial role in enhancing snowfall amounts in the city, especially during winter storm events.

-See also How Far Is New York To Boston
+See also Is New York An Island

 Overall, the combination of the city’s coastal location and proximity to the Appalachian Mountains creates a unique climatic environment that influences snowfall patterns in New York City.
 Understanding these factors is essential for forecasting and predicting snowfall amounts in the city, providing valuable information for residents, businesses, and city officials alike.